SalesConnection/Caction-Support/docs/Admin_Reset_App_Access.md

 ## How does an Admin Reset App Access for a User?

-*Note: This feature allows admin to kick out users and perform resetting actions in situations where users have resigned, uninstalled the app, or consistently offline.
+*Note: This feature allows admin to perform resetting actions in situations where users have resigned, uninstalled the app, or consistently offline.

 **Navigate to the section by clicking it.**<br>